apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 }
 ```

-As a rule of thumb we avoid duplicate sources of truth for any state.
-To summarize why we need each copy of `value`
+To summarize why we need each copy of `value`:

 * `ContentView`: This is our main source of truth and should be considered the canonical one.
-SwiftUI requires this.
+SwiftUI and most reactive UI frameworks require top-down state passing.
-* `CustomSwiftUIView`: This is a requirement by SwiftUI, and SwiftUI will ensure this value is kept in sync with its parent.
-Because this is a binding, we can read and write it.
+* `CustomSwiftUIView`: Also inherent in SwiftUI is the concept of passing properties throughout the hierarchy.
+SwiftUI will ensure this value doesn't drift from parent.
+Because this is a binding, we can read and write it, but it could be a plain `var` if read-only access is needed.
 * `CustomLayer`: This is needed for Core Animation to store intermediate values representing state mid-animation.
-Core Animation will duplicate this again within the ["model" and "presentation" parts of the layer tree](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreAnimation_guide/CoreAnimationBasics/CoreAnimationBasics.html#//apple_ref/doc/uid/TP40004514-CH2-SW19).
-Writing requires going through the `Coordinator`, otherwise state will drift between the two ends of the archetecture.
+Core Animation duplicates this again within the ["model" and "presentation" parts of the layer tree](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreAnimation_guide/CoreAnimationBasics/CoreAnimationBasics.html#//apple_ref/doc/uid/TP40004514-CH2-SW19).
+Writing to this value directly will result in state drift, you must use the `Coordinator` instead.

 Note that we do not need to store the `value` inside the `UIView` layer.
-(In theory, we could move the drawing code code into the `UIView`, but that kind of defeats the point of this post.)
-Instead, `UIView` can purely rely on the `Coordinator`
+(In theory, we could move the drawing code into the `UIView`, but that kind of defeats the point of this post.)
+Instead, `UIView` can purely rely on the `Coordinator`.

 ## Animation